RaphaelK12/FBXEssentials/README.md

 Project so far can read .fbx file and get frame count

+My models biceps are distorted haha will try fix later

 Cluster is another name for bone I think lol

 Requires Fbx SDK